New

 Why did my device lose connection to my Linksys mesh WiFi system?

-Strong signals between nodes are critical for high speeds and wide coverage in mesh WiFi.
+Strong signals between nodes are critical for high speeds and wide coverage in a mesh WiFi system.
 Placement of your child nodes, therefore, will be important.
 Generally, it’s best to keep nodes within two rooms or one floor of each other and limit walls and obstacles between nodes.
 Make sure the node is out in the open.
 Avoid placing it in a cabinet or behind a TV.
 Try to keep it away from large panes of glass and large metal objects like refrigerators, fish tanks, or microwaves.
+The good news is the Linksys app guides you through the process so you can be confident your nodes are placed in good spots.

 Scenario:

-I want to add nodes to my existing Linksys mesh WiFi system to expand coverage throughout my home.
+I want to add nodes to my existing mesh WiFi system to expand coverage throughout my home.

 Solution:

 Make sure your child node is within range of another working node (a parent node or child node with a solid blue light).
-We’ll help you determine “in range” during the process but remember to be within two rooms or one floor of a working node and limit walls and obstacles between them.
+We’ll help you determine “in range” during the process, but remember to be within two rooms or one floor of a working node and limit walls and obstacles between them.

 1. Connect a phone or tablet to your home WiFi and log in to the Linksys app with your email address or router password.